ghua/TranslationBundle/README.md

 Defining entity pairs
 =====================

-This bundle is built around the idea of having a separate translation table for every table that needs to be translated.
-Therefore, two entities are needed - a **translatable entity** for the table that is to be translated and a **translation entity** for the table that contains translations.
+This bundle is built around the idea of having a separate translation entity for every entity that needs to be translated.
+Therefore, two entities are needed - a **translatable entity** that is to be translated and a **translation entity** that contains translations.

 The translatable entity must implement ```TranslatableEntityInterface```, while its translation entity must implement ```TranslationEntityInterface```.
 Also, there is a naming convention: